Advertiser Disclosure

 New Credit

 The final 10% of your credit score is determined by the number of new credit accounts you’ve opened (or applied for) recently.
 Typically, lenders will make a hard inquiry to check your credit information each time you apply for a new loan, mortgage, or credit card.
-But, unfortunately, every hard inquiry causes a small decline in your credit score, albeit temporary.
+Unfortunately, every hard inquiry causes a small decline in your credit score, albeit temporarily.

 Too many hard inquiries within a short period of time may indicate to a lender that you’re planning to take on lots of new debt, potentially due to cash flow problems.
 This will, in turn, make them less likely to approve your loan application.